rynokins/json-to-scss/README.md

 A small utility to convert js & json file(s) to scss/sass file(s).

+> [!IMPORTANT]
+> This is a fork of the original library, edited to return the "custom" nested json object from a WordPress theme.json file.
+> Edits:
+> - Expects a "custom" object defined in the theme.json (`_jsObject.settings.custom`)
+> - Converts keys from camelCase to kebab-case
+> - Adds a space between the prefix and the map

 ## Motivation
 This library has initially been created to contribute to & facilitate the maintenance of living style guides.